santumagic/The-AI-Engineer-Challenge/README.md

 ## <h1 align="center" id="heading"> 👋 Welcome to the AI Engineer Challenge</h1>

-## 🤖 Your First Vibe Coding LLM Application
+## 🤖 Your First Vibe Coding LLM Application with RAG

 > If you are a novice, and need a bit more help to get your dev environment off the ground, check out this [Setup Guide](docs/GIT_SETUP.md).
 This guide will walk you through the 'git' setup you need to get started.

 > For additional context on LLM development environments and API key setup, you can also check out our [Interactive Dev Environment for LLM Development](https://github.com/AI-Maker-Space/Interactive-Dev-Environment-for-AI-Engineers).

-In this repository, we'll walk you through the steps to create a LLM (Large Language Model) powered application with a vibe-coded frontend!
+In this repository, we'll walk you through the steps to create a LLM (Large Language Model) powered application with **Retrieval-Augmented Generation (RAG)** capabilities!
+This enhanced version allows you to upload PDF documents and chat with them using AI.

+## 🆕 New RAG Features

+- 📄 **PDF Upload & Processing**: Upload PDF documents and automatically extract and index their content
+- 🔍 **Intelligent Search**: Find relevant information from your documents using semantic search
+- 💬 **Context-Aware Chat**: Ask questions about your PDFs and get accurate, context-based answers
+- ⚡ **Real-time Streaming**: Get instant responses as the AI processes your questions
+- 🎨 **Modern UI**: Beautiful, responsive interface with drag-and-drop functionality

 Are you ready?
 Let's get started!